-A total of 113 diamond (including wedges) and 4 RC drill holes totalling 60,915.65 metres, and 19 underground channels for 18.75 metres were used as the input database for geological modelling and resource estimation.
+A total of 172 diamond drill holes (including wedges) and 4 reverse circulation (RC) drill holes totalling 59,658.73 metres of drilling, and 19 underground channels for 18.75 metres were used as the input database for geological modelling and resource estimation.
+Note that this drillhole database includes environmental monitoring drillholes.